-- 1. Editions of keying material held in electronic form have the same effective and supersession dates as that of the physical version of the Short Title.
+a.
+Editions of traditional keying material in electronic form have the same effective and supersession dates as that of the physical version of the Short Title.
 Example: USKAT 1148 edition A and USKAD 1148 edition A would both be effective on and supersede on the same date.
-EKMS Managers should verify that editions of Short Titles received in electronic form do NOT have different effective/supersession dates than the physical version of the same material (when held). - 2.
-The destruction of unissued keying material held in electronic form at the account level does not require a witness and is accomplished through the "Direct Destruction of Own Electronic Key" discussed in EKMS-704(series). - 3.
-Traditional electronic key issued to a Local Element (LE) will be reflected on the working copy of the end of the month destruction reported generated by the EKMS Manager for the
+COMSEC Account Managers should verify the editions of Short Titles received in electronic form do NOT have different effective/supersession dates than the physical version of the same material (when held).

+b.
+The destruction of unissued keying material held in electronic form at the account level does not require a witness and is accomplished through the "Direct Destruction of Own Electronic Key" discussed in EKMS-704(series).

-LE.
+c.
+Traditional electronic key issued to a Local Element (LE) will be reflected on the working copy of the end of the month destruction reported generated by the COMSEC Account Manager for the LE.

-- 4. Modern key issued to the LE such a keying material used for Secure Data Network Systems (NES) or Iridium phones must be documented by the LE on a locally-generated destruction report following loading.
-The serial number of the device in which the key was loaded will be reflected in Block 13 (the remarks block) of the local destruction report. - 5.
-Upon receipt of the signed destruction document from the LE, the EKMS Manager must remove the item from LCMS through the use of the "Record Filled In End Equipment" function in LCMS.
-Failure to do so will result in the material still be reflected on the Accountable Item Summary and result in a non-reportable PDS (late-destruction) when such is not done NLT the $5^{\rm th}$ working day of the month following use of the material.
+d.
+Modern key issued to the LE such a keying material used for Secure Data Network Systems (NES) or Iridium phones must be documented by the LE on a locally-generated destruction report following loading.
+The serial number of the device in which the key was loaded will be reflected in Block 13 (the remarks block) of the local destruction report.

+e.
+Upon receipt of the signed destruction document from the LE, the COMSEC Account Manager must remove the item from LCMS through the use of the "Record Filled In End Equipment" function in LCMS.
+Failure to do so will result in the material still be reflected on the Accountable Item Summary and result in a non-reportable PDS (late-destruction) when such is not done NLT the 5th day of the month following use of the material.